PhaseEdge/AWT-2024-2025/README.md

 // IMPORTANT NOTE
 core.cpp or powermetrics_output_core === multi threading + caching + better code structure for C++.
 Base output is inside python branch
+Speeds stated in the terminal are wrong.
+If you need exact runtimes switch to branches such as only_structure, only_caching etc.

 ## Testing Instructions